barumau/pandunia/engli/106_modologe.md

 **me vida les paso.**
 – I have seen them before.
 **me vida les paso da unyom.**
 – I have seen them before Monday.

-**me vola xopa tougar maxo da motogar.**
+**me vola xopa tratogar maxodo da motogar.**
 – I want to buy a trailer in addition to the car.

+Adverb phrases can also be built out of a preposition and a noun:
+**me vida les ya pas.**
+– I have seen them in the past.
+**me vola xopa tratogar sa maxode da motogar.**
+– I want to buy a trailer as an addition to the car.
+**bace boyi va in da guhe.**
+– The child swam into the cave.